MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M02_Lab1_Create_a_main_account.md

     module: 'Module 2: Learn the Fundamentals of Microsoft Dynamics 365 Finance'
 ---

-# Module 2: Learn the Fundamentals of Micqrosoft Dynamics 365 Finance
+# Module 2: Learn the Fundamentals of Microsoft Dynamics 365 Finance

 ## Lab 1 - Create a main account